Aan de Zweth

 A Renewed Direction

 Aan de Zweth is an established address, and the arrival of Indy and Justin has given the kitchen a fresh operational identity.
 In Dutch fine dining, the transition of a well-regarded establishment to a new generation of operators is a recurring dynamic: the challenge is to retain the institutional weight and regular clientele while recalibrating the menu and service toward current standards.
-The evidence from the current iteration is that the kitchen is working with confidence, with the plating described as elegant and the cooking showing clear ambition.
-Whether that ambition develops toward formal recognition in the coming seasons is a question the kitchen itself will answer.
+The evidence from the current iteration is that the kitchen is working with confidence, with elegant plating and clear ambition.

-The restaurant carries the €€€€ price tier, which in the Netherlands places it in the same bracket as Michelin-starred addresses across the country, including De Lindehof in Nuenen, Brut172 in Reijmerstok, and De Treeswijkhoeve in Waalre.
+The restaurant carries the €€€€ price tier, placing it among the higher-end dining addresses in the Netherlands.
 At this price point, the expectation is not simply fine ingredients but a coherent dining proposition: setting, service, and cooking operating in alignment.
 The waterfront terrace, seasonal polder produce, and classically structured menus constitute that proposition at Aan de Zweth.

 Getting There and Planning Your Visit